-- 3.8.
+- 2.15.
 When dealing with clients younger than 18 years of age, the approval of parents or guardians (temporary or permanent) must be sought in addition to seeking informed consent from these clients before a service is rendered.
-The Children's Act prescribes dealing with services/practices where children are involved and should be understood clearly and adhered to. - 3.9.
+The Children's Act prescribes dealing with services/practices where children are involved and should be understood clearly and adhered to. - 2.16.
 Career development practitioners must make an appropriate referral when their professional assistance cannot be provided or continued or extends beyond the scope of their professional designation, education and competence.

-4. Attitudes to colleagues and professional associates
+3. Attitudes to colleagues and professional associates

-- 4.1.
-Career development practitioners contribute to the development and maintenance of cooperative relationships with professional colleagues and administrators to facilitate the provision of optimal career development services. - 4.2.
-Career development practitioners are responsible for informing colleagues and administrators about aspects of the provision of career development services, such as confidentiality and privacy guidelines. - 4.3.
-Career development practitioners must provide professional colleagues and administrators with accurate, objective, concise and relevant information about the needs and outcomes of career developments services for evaluative or other purposes. - 4.4.
+- 3.1.
+Career development practitioners contribute to the development and maintenance of cooperative relationships with professional colleagues and administrators to facilitate the provision of optimal career development services. - 3.2.
+Career development practitioners are responsible for informing colleagues and administrators about aspects of the provision of career development services, such as confidentiality and privacy guidelines. - 3.3.
+Career development practitioners must provide professional colleagues and administrators with accurate, objective, concise and relevant information about the needs and outcomes of career developments services for evaluative or other purposes. - 3.4.
 Career development practitioners cooperate with their professional colleagues in implementing the Code of Ethics in the procedures and practices of their work setting.
-When direct information raises doubts as to the ethical behaviour of professional colleagues, whether SACDA members or institutions/organisations, career development practitioners must discuss such concerns with the colleague or use available institutional channels to rectify the situation. - 5.1.
-In cases of conflict between professional ethical standards and directives, and non-cooperation of an employee, career development practitioners must seek to consult directly with responsible administrators about the implications of such conflicts and seek ways to eliminate the conflict.
+When direct information raises doubts as to the ethical behaviour of professional colleagues, whether SACDA members or institutions/organisations, career development practitioners must discuss such concerns with the colleague or use available institutional channels to rectify the situation. - 3.5.
+In cases of conflict between professional ethical standards and directives, and non-cooperation of an employee, career development practitioners must seek to consult directly with responsible administrators about the implications of such conflicts and seek ways to eliminate the conflict. - 3.6.
+Career development practitioners must not engage in defamation of other career development practitioners or by making any pronunciations on the knowledge, skills or personality of other practitioners.
+The professionalism of the career development field and its practitioners must be guarded and maintained.